Olive305/Projektarbeit/README.md

 ### On Windows

-1. Install WinRAR if not already installed.
+1. Install WinRAR.
-2. Right-click on `DockerFiles.part01.rar` and select "Extract Here".
+2. Right click the `DockerFiles.part1.rar` file and click on the "Extract Here" option.

 ### On Linux

-1. Install `unrar` if not already installed:
+1. Install `unrar`:
     ```sh
     sudo apt-get install unrar
     ```
-2. Unpack the files using the following command:
+2. Unpack the files using this command:
     ```sh
-    unrar x DockerFiles.part01.rar
+    unrar x DockerFiles.part1.rar
     ```

 ### On macOS

-1. Install `unrar` using Homebrew if not already installed:
+1. Install `unrar` with Homebrew:
     ```sh
     brew install unrar
     ```
-2. Unpack the files using the following command:
+2. Unpack the files using this command:
     ```sh
     unrar x DockerFiles.part01.rar
     ```

 ## Load the Docker Image

-1. Navigate to the `DockerFiles` folder where the `my-app.tar` file is located.
+1. Open the `DockerFiles` folder where the `my-app.tar` file is located in the command line.
 2. Run the following command to load the Docker image:
     ```sh
     docker load -i my-app.tar